kannibalox/pyrosimple/docs/advanced.md

 Change the values in the second block to suit your needs.
-As given, an item loaded from `…/sorted/watch/movies/*.torrent` would end up in the `…/sorted/movies` directory (with the filename coming from inside the metafile as usual), and it won\'t start by itself.
+As given, an item loaded from `…/sorted/watch/movies/*.torrent` would end up in the `…/sorted/movies` directory (with the filename coming from inside the metafile as usual), and it won't start by itself.

-Also, paths containing `music` use the metafile\'s basename as the data directory, and metafiles recognized as TV content get separated into show directories.
+Also, paths containing `music` use the metafile's basename as the data directory, and metafiles recognized as TV content get separated into show directories.